judek10/crime-admin-and-user-portal/Design/BusinessRequirements.md

   * This business requirement also uses automation to cut out contacting the developers.
 This is a requirement because it allows the businesses who subscribe to CrimeMiner the ability to manage the users in their departments.

-* BR4 - We need to allow users the ability to manage login information as well as view usage metrics.
+* BR4 - We need to allow admins the ability to manage login information as well as view usage metrics.
-  * TODO:
+  * This business requirement is to allow admins to be able to view and change login information of users within their organization.
+As well as to allow admins to see the usage metrics of users within their organization.